approx-error/preferences/README.md

 ### Scripts

-- A simple python script to initiate a sympy session in terminal for symbolic calculations
+- A simple python script to initiate a sympy session in terminal for symbolic calculations (The bashrc in this repository file defines a handy alias for this script)

 ### Examples